aryawidjaja/bytegenie-database/README.md

     - Open DBeaver and set up a new SQLite connection.
     - Point it to the `events_company_people.db` file in the database directory.
     - You can now explore the tables and see all the data.

-Enjoy working with the database!
-If you have any questions or run into issues, feel free to ask.